 EMOTIONAL WARMTH AND RESPONSIVENESS AS A DIMENSION OF PARENTING CAPACITY

-Emotional warmth means securing a child senses they’re being valued, respected, and loved as a person and for who they are, have a positive image of their cultural identity, and they can rely on stable and supportive relationships with their parents and other important persons in their life that consist of positive affection because they’re responsive to the child’s emotional needs.
+Emotional warmth and responsiveness means securing a child senses they’re being valued, respected, and loved as a person and for who they are; have a positive image of their cultural identity; and they can rely on stable and supportive relationships with their parents and other important persons in their life that consist of positive affection because they respond to the child’s emotional needs.

 When we talk about meeting their emotional needs, this is about the need: